Does Sleep Apnea Accelerate Aging?

-Untreated sleep apnea puts people at risk for cardiovascular disease, headaches, memory loss, and even depression.
+Untreated sleep apnea puts people at risk for cardiovascular disease, headaches, memory loss, epigenetic changes, and even depression.
 Continuous sleep disruption due to sleep apnea is a severe disorder but can easily be treated with modifiable lifestyle factors and adequate CPAP therapy.

 People who suffer from sleep apnea must take a step further when it comes to taking care of their sleeping habits.
-Several studies have shown that sleep apnea potentially contributes to functional decline, mainly prompted by chronic intermittent hypoxia, an inadequate amount of oxygen in the tissues and sleep fragmentation, a short repetitive interruption of sleep.
+Several studies have shown that sleep apnea potentially contributes to functional decline, mainly prompted by chronic intermittent hypoxia, an inadequate amount of oxygen levels in the tissues, and sleep fragmentation, a short repetitive interruption of sleep.